Everest Base Camp Trek - 12 Days

 Best TimeSep to Nov and Mar to May

 This classic trek takes you to Everest Base Camp in comfort, taking enough time to make sure you can do this safely and easily; the adventure offers so much more than just one mountain.
-You’ll be encircled by towering Himalayan giants such as Lhotse (8,516m), Cho Oyu (8,201m), and Makalu (8,463m).
+You will be surrounded by some of the world's highest peaks, including Lhotse (8,516m / 27,940 ft), Cho Oyu (8,201 m / 26,864ft), and Makalu (8,463m / 27,838ft).
 Along the trail, you will also experience the unique plants and wildlife of the high Himalayas, learn about the traditional Sherpa culture and lifestyle, visit peaceful monasteries, and enjoy warm Nepali hospitality.

-As you hike from Phakding to Namche Bazaar, you’ll pass through the scenic Khumbu Valley, with comfortable stays arranged in the finest lodges.
+On your journey from Phakding to Namche Bazaar, you'll trek through the beautiful Khumbu Valley.
+We'll make sure you stay in the best lodges.
 These lodges offer amazing views, private bathrooms, and comfortable beds to help you rest and adjust to the altitude.

 Our Everest Base Camp Trek itinerary is carefully planned to mix challenging hikes with cultural experiences and relaxation.
 You'll visit important sites like ancient monasteries (including the famous Tengboche Monastery) and memorials.
-You’ll be treated to unforgettable scenery from legendary viewpoints like Kala Patthar.
+You'll also see breathtaking views from famous spots like Kala Patthar.
 As you travel through Tengboche, Dingboche, and Lobuche, you'll enjoy top comfort while surrounded by stunning landscapes that change from green forests to rocky mountain paths.

 Your trek's grand final is reaching Everest Base Camp and enjoying the stunning views from Kala Patthar.
 With your own private guide and skilled porters, you can hike at a comfortable pace and experience the Everest region in style.
 The trip ends with an effortless walk back to Lukla for your flight to Kathmandu, leaving you with amazing memories of an adventure that combined excitement, culture, and luxury.